bardius/BardisCMS/README.md

 The command line steps are:

-	1. [sudo] npm install -g bower grunt-cli
+	1. [sudo] npm install -g bower
+	2. [sudo] npm install -g grunt-cli
-	2. gem update --system
+	3. gem update --system
-	3. gem install sass
-	4. gem install compass
+	4. gem install sass
-	5. gem install foundation
-	6. [sudo] npm install
+	5. [sudo] npm install
-	7. bower install
+	6. bower install
-	8. grunt deploy [watch]
+	7. grunt deploy [dev] [watch]

 Tip: In case you are behind a firewall and connection to git is refused force https for all git connections with running this in your bash git config --global url."https://".insteadOf git://